Mtiass/holbertonschool-AirBnB_clone/README.md

 ### Layered Architecture

-The BaseModel class works as the father class for all other models, providing common attributes and methods.\
+The *BaseModel* class works as the father class for all other models, providing common attributes and methods.\
-The FileStorage class acts as the data access layer, handling the serialization and deserialization of objects.
+The *FileStorage* class acts as the data access layer, handling the serialization and deserialization of objects.

-- The BaseModel class provides a common structure for all models, including attributes for id,\
+- The *BaseModel* class provides a common structure for all models, including attributes for **id**,\
-  created_at, and updated_at, and methods for saving and converting objects to dictionaries.
+  `created_at`, and `updated_at`, and methods for saving and converting objects to dictionaries.

-- The FileStorage class acts as the data access layer, managing the persistence of objects\
+- The `FileStorage` class acts as the data access layer, managing the persistence of objects\
   to a file.
-It provides methods for saving objects to a JSON file and loading them back into memory.
+It provides methods for saving objects to a **JSON** file and loading them back into memory.

 ### Interfaces (Storage)

-The FileStorage class acts as an interface for storage.
+The *FileStorage* class acts as an interface for *storage*.

 - FileStorage: The ``FileStorage`` class provides a unified interface for saving and loading objects.\
- It uses a dictionary to store objects and serializes this dictionary to a JSON file.
+ It uses a dictionary to store objects and serializes this dictionary to a **JSON** file.

 - Abstraction Layer: The abstraction is provided by the storage module, which creates a single instance of\
    ``FileStorage`` and provides access to its methods through this instance.